Image Source - (Flickr / Maurizio Pesce)

 The end results were achieved firstly by placing the participants in a virtual reality environment using an Oculus Rift.
 Within this environment, the patients learned to use brain activity to control an avatar version of themselves and make it walk around a soccer field.
 The patients also wore a specially-designed t-shirt which provided haptic feedback to the patients’ forearms, stimulating the sensation of touching the ground.
 The arms were treated as phantom legs and would fool the brain into feeling like the patient was walking while they moved their arms.

-Virtual Reality is still in its early stages of medical and rehabilitation practices, but it’s difficult to not visualize the technology standing the test of time.
-Virtual reality has the potential to offer students, patients, and professionals opportunities to test their skills and learn new concepts in a safe and immersive environment while having as much fun as a fellow gamer.
+Virtual reality is still in its early stages of medical and rehabilitation practices, but it’s difficult to not visualize the technology standing the test of time.
+It has the potential to offer students, patients, and professionals opportunities to test their skills and learn new concepts in a safe and immersive environment while having as much fun as a gamer.